Thailand by Train

 Many years ago I noticed that the Thai Railway system connects with the Malaysian railway system and it occurred to me then that the journey from Bangkok, through peninsular Malaysia to Singapore must be one of the great railway journeys of the world.

-I was not alone in this vision: if you have around $2,050 (2008 price) to spare (per person, one way), you might consider traveling from Bangkok to Singapore in the 19th Century splendour of the Eastern and Oriental Express.
+I was not alone in this vision: if you have around $2,050 (2008 price) to spare (per person, one way), you might consider travelling from Bangkok to Singapore in the 19th Century splendour of the Eastern and Oriental Express.

 If your budget like mine is more limited, then travel by scheduled services, though much less luxurious, is still a lot of fun.